-, The faculty reserves the right to refuse registration or to dismiss any student whose attendance in the school it deems inadvisable.
+The faculty reserves the right to refuse registration or to dismiss any student whose attendance in the school it deems inadvisable.

 The above rules of the University apply under normal conditions.
 Under the speed-up program students who receive one or more failures must have the approval of a committee of the faculty to continue with their work.
-This requirement is necessary so that the college may conform with the requirements of the government relative to rulings of the armed services.
+This requirement is necessary so that the college may conform with the requirements of the War Department and Navy Department.